SpudGunMan/meshing-around/README.md

 ```

 ### Requirements
-Python 3.10 or later is needed.
+Python 3.8? or later is needed (dev on latest).
 The following can be installed with `pip install -r requirements.txt` or using the [install.sh](install.sh) "/Users/kkeeton/Documents/GitHub/meshing-around/install.sh") script for venv and automation:

 ```sh
 pip install meshtastic